 12.1.
-In the event that there is a change in the Data Protection Laws that AirPR considers (acting reasonably) would mean that AirPR is no longer able to provide the Services (including any Processing and/or Restricted Transfer(s) of Customer Personal Data) in accordance with its obligations under Data Protection Laws, AirPR reserves the right to make such changes to the Services and to amend any part of this Data Processing Addendum as it considers reasonably necessary to ensure that AirPR is able to provide the Services in accordance with Data Protection Laws.
+In the event that there is a change in the Data Protection Laws that Onclusive considers (acting reasonably) would mean that Onclusive is no longer able to provide the Services (including any Processing and/or Restricted Transfer(s) of Customer Personal Data) in accordance with its obligations under Data Protection Laws, Onclusive reserves the right to make such changes to the Services and to amend any part of this Data Processing Addendum as it considers reasonably necessary to ensure that Onclusive is able to provide the Services in accordance with Data Protection Laws.

 12.2.
 In the event that Customer considers (acting reasonably) that any required changes made either to the Services and/or this Data Processing Addendum pursuant to Paragraph 12.1 will cause material and irreparable harm to Customer may terminate the Agreement in its entirety upon written notice to Customer with immediate effect.]

 Customer acknowledges and agrees that Onclusive shall be freely able to use and disclose Anonymised Data for Onclusive’s own business purposes without restriction.

 14.1.
 Customer warrants and represents on an ongoing basis, and further undertakes, that it shall not (and shall ensure that its Personnel shall not) cause Onclusive or its Subprocessors to Process any:

 (a) Special Categories of Personal Data referred to in Article 9(1) of the GDPR; or